carbone-kid/kalah-game/README.md

 The Docker container is available at https://hub.docker.com/ as sfirsov/kalah-game

-As the game is multiplayer you first need to login with unique name.
+As the game is multiplayer you first need to register with unique name or enter with the existing credentials.
 ![The login page](/screenshots/1.png)

 Then you need to create a game...